bright/new-www/content/blog/striking-a-balance-adam’s-journey-through-hybrid-and-native-app-development.md

 I can mainly speak about React Native, as that's where most of my experience lies. **React Native has essentially conquered the market**, even though there's still no stable 1.0 version released.
 Despite this, it has become so popular and widely used in many mobile products that **it’s something developers need to embrace rather than avoid**.

 Meta does a good job developing it, typically releasing updates once a quarter.
-In recent years, there have been significant updates to the framework's architecture, making it easier to integrate hybrid with native modules.
+In recent years, there have been **significant updates to the framework's architecture**, making it easier to integrate hybrid with native modules.

 <div className="image">![quote on React Native](/images/adam_quote_react_native.png "quote on React Native")</div>

 Another **interesting development is Expo, which adds another layer of abstraction**, making it even easier to build an app.
 However, this also introduces more limitations.
 Still, for someone looking to release an app with a small budget, Expo allows a single developer to do so efficiently.

-**I don't believe React Native will ever completely replace native development**, but it does provide small startups with a chance to quickly release an MVP in a cost-effective way.
+**I don't believe React Native will ever completely replace native development**, but it does provide small startups with a chance to quickly [release an MVP](/our-areas/mvp-development/) in a cost-effective way.
 That said, I think it's crucial to educate startup owners that while choosing a hybrid solution might be cheaper initially, it could become costly in the long term when you need to rewrite the app or at least parts of it.

 Unfortunately, not every software company is transparent about this with their clients. **It's important to be aware that hybrid mobile development might not be as cost-effective as it seems at first**.
 Once your MVP proves successful, you might need to "pay some debts" to scale effectively.